equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 | Google search for "Cloude IDE" and you'll get more

 Cloud9 and Codeanywhere appear to me really similar.
-They have wider range of pricing (therefore you can have a cheeper plan) than koding.com.
+They have wider range of pricing (therefore you can have a cheaper plan) than koding.com.

 For me Cloud9 and Codeanywhere feels more IDE focused and Pair programming